 And if you’ve found this site because you have a lame horse, you can contact Daisy for details at email@example.com.
 She’s based in West Chester, Pennsylvania (near me), but makes road trips with her crew.
 She also gives seminars on how to do the above, and much more.
 You can also follow her farm on Facebook.
 Tell her I sent you.

-When I give lectures on poster design, I sometimes show examples of horrific posters I’ve found on the internet — they are pretty much all bad, in fact.
-Someday, though, the author of a poster I’m critiquing is going to be in the audience, probably in the front row, and probably carrying a concealed weapon.
-So I thought it was time to construct my own terrible poster example.
+When I give lectures on poster design, I show examples of horrific posters I’ve found on the internet.
+To be honest, almost all posters on the internet are horrific, so all I really have to do is choose a few.
+But I fear that someday the author of a poster I’m critiquing is going to be in the audience, in the front row, and carrying a concealed weapon, so I thought it was time to construct my own bad poster.
 The result is, “Pigs in space: effect of zero gravity and ad libitum feeding on weight gain in Cavia porcellus.”
 I’m especially ashamed of the bad logos, which I designed so as not to anger actual entities like NSF, SpaceX, and the Corn Refiners Association.
 A partial list of why the poster is awful is below the image.

 Why this is a terrible poster:

 Too much text (I’ve been on mission to push for 800 words).

 Text box backgrounds are dark, which makes text really hard to read.

 Text box backgrounds are all different colors, for no reason (distracting).

 Text boxes are different widths (distracting, hard to follow flow of poster).

 Some text boxes too wide (aim for 45-65 characters per line).